 It’s sometimes called “Bird AIDS” due to the similarities between the disease and human AIDS.
 According to VCA Hospitals, it’s caused by the Psittacine beak and feather virus, Circovirus.

 Parrots can become infected through the nasal passages, oral cavity, and cloaca.
 The virus is shed in the feces and crop, which could explain how the virus spreads.
 High concentrations are also spread in feather dust from infected birds.
-The symptoms include the following:

 - Beak and claw deformities.

 - Sudden death.